ArcBees/dev-site/site/src/main/markdown/gwtp_v2/tutorial/index.md

-# GWTP Beginner’s Tutorial - Part 1
+# GWTP Beginner's Tutorial - Part 1
 This tutorial is intended for someone having no prior knowledge of GWTP who wants to get started right away writing some code.
 This first part will show you how a basic Presenter can interact with a View by using UiHandler and UiBinder.
 Chances are that you will need to replicate this over and over again for almost every Presenter you create.
-This tutorial won’t go much into the details of explaining how GWTP works (we have excellent documentation for that), but rather how the features interact together.
+This tutorial won't go much into the details of explaining how GWTP works (we have excellent documentation for that), but rather how the features interact together.

 ## Covered features: